Skip to main content

 dCorps separates protocol participation and entity-level ownership:

-• DCHUB: Hub gas, staking, and protocol governance; does not represent ownership in user entities.
+• DCHUB: Hub gas, protocol governance, and protocol-level fees; does not represent ownership in user entities.

 • Hub units: internal ownership and voting rights within a Hub corporation; scoped to that entity.